-Miller Legg staff conducted the habitat monitoring survey in April 2019 within the Florida Scrub Jay/ Gopher Tortoise Preserve.
-This monitoring was conducted shortly after the mowing and chemical treatments to illustrate the scope and effectiveness of the maintenance.
-Observations and photographs from the 2019 Florida sandhill crane aerial monitoring have also been incorporated into Exhibit 5.
-A follow up visit was conducted in May 2019 to confirm the chemical treatments were effective on the cogon grass.
+Miller Legg staff conducted the habitat monitoring survey in April 2020 within the Florida Scrub Jay/ Gopher Tortoise Preserve.
+This monitoring was conducted concurrent with the mowing and chemical treatments to illustrate the scope and effectiveness of the maintenance.
+Observations and photographs from the 2020 Florida sandhill crane aerial monitoring have also been incorporated into Exhibit 5.
+A follow up visit was conducted in June 2020 to confirm the chemical treatments were effective on the cogon grass.
 No other nuisance/exotic species were observed with any significant coverage during the monitoring.

 The results of the habitat monitoring event are provided in the Observations Table (Exhibit 4).
 Photographs of each transect are included in Exhibit 5 which is a compilation of photographs from previous monitoring events displayed in chronological order.
-In addition, supplemental photographs of 2019 maintenance activities from ground level and aerial view points, Florida native fauna, and flora observed are contained within Exhibit 5.
+In addition, supplemental photographs of 2020 maintenance activities from ground level and aerial view points, Florida native fauna, and flora observed are contained within Exhibit 5.

-The overall results of the 2019 monitoring event continue a positive trend.
+The overall results of the 2020 monitoring event continue a positive trend.
 Transect data and direct observation shows predicted response from the previous maintenance activities with vigorous growth of the scrub oak and saw palmetto within and adjacent to the transects throughout the preserve.
-The composition of several transects have changed significantly due to this years maintenance activities as reflected in the transect data and photographs.
-Saw palmetto (Serenoa repens) and young scrub oaks (Quercus spp.) are the dominant species within the monitoring transects.
-As documented in previous reports, only three transects (No. 9, 10, and 12) do not contain saw palmetto or a combination of saw palmetto and fetterbush as the dominant species within the transect.
+The composition of transects 7, 8, and 16 have improved considerably after this years maintenance activities as illustrated in the transect data and photographs.
+Saw palmetto (Serenoa repens) and young scrub oaks (Quercus spp.) remain the dominant species within the monitoring transects.
+As documented in prior reports, only three transects (No. 9, 10, and 12) do not contain saw palmetto or a combination of saw palmetto and fetterbush as the dominant species within the transect.
 Species typically considered scrub oaks were commonly observed within nine transects (Transects I and 6, and 9-16).

 The sand live oak (Quercus geminata) and longleaf pine (Pinus palustris) trees are the most frequently observed canopy species along the monitoring transects.
 Leaf litter remained heavy only in Transect 13 this monitoring period.
 Minimal to moderate leaf litter occurred in the remaining transects.
-Areas with dense canopy coverage, equal to or greater than approximately 50%, continued to decreased and were observed along Transects 10-12 and 15.
+Areas with dense canopy coverage, equal to or greater than approximately 50%, were observed along Transects 10-12 and 15.
 The number of transects with approximately 50% or greater coverage of scrub oaks below 13 feet remained constant.

-Some beneficial native plant species were observed during this monitoring event and were not listed in the Observations Table due to their low overall coverage within the individual transects.
+A diverse group of beneficial native plant species were observed during this monitoring event and were not listed in the Observations Table due to their low overall coverage within the individual transects.
 These significant species include turkey oak (Quercus laevis), live oak (Quercus virginiana), laurel oak (Quercus laurifolia), gopher apple (Licania michauxii), goldenrod (Solidago spp.), Florida rosemary (Ceratiola ericoides), winged sumac (Rhus copallinum), lopsided indiangrass (Sorghastrum secundum), broomsedge bluestem (Andropogon virginicus), gallberry (Ilex glabra), shiny blueberry (Vaccinium myrsinites), tarflower (Bejaria racemosa), dahoon holly (Ilex cassine), prickly pear (Opuntia humifusa), blackroot (Pterocaulon pycnostachyum), greenbrier (Smilax spp.) and reindeer lichens (Cladonia sp.).